-- d) In order to derive the loop flows per CNEC, the following decomposition methodology will be applied: - a) Cross zonal CNECs: As there are no internal flows over a tie-line, there is no need to decompose flows any further as $F{0.all}$ defines directly loop flows; - b) Internal CNECs: a flow decomposition method is required to distinguish the internal flows from loop flows.
-The Power Flow Colouring (PFC) decomposition method2, which is based on a perfect-mixer principle and is consistent with the European zonal market model, will be used to allow for a complete partitioning of the power flow on each CNEC. - e) For a given CNEC, LF{calc} [%] is equal to the loop flow computed following paragraph d) of this Article divided by F{max} , which is the maximum admissible power. - f) The values determined according to point e) of this Article shall be compared with the threshold of acceptable level of the loop flows ($LF{accepted}$ [%]), which is defined for the different types of network elements as follows: - a) Cross zonal CNECs: The acceptable level of the loop flows is equal to the difference between 30% of the capacity of a CNEC respecting their operational security limits and the corresponding FRM (Flow Reliability Margin) of these CNECs; - b) Internal CNECs: the maximal level of loop flows must be determined under the consideration of internal flows.
-Since internal lines are predominantly to be used for carrying internal flows, the maximal level of acceptable loop flows shall therefore be 30% of the difference between 30% of the capacity of a CNEC respecting their operational security limits and the corresponding FRM of these CNECs.
+- d) In order to derive the loop flows per CNEC, the following decomposition methodology, also described in the approved RD&CT Cost-Sharing Methodology for the Core CCR, will be applied: - a) Cross zonal CNECs: As there are no internal flows over a tie-line, there is no need to decompose flows any further as $F{0,all}$ defines directly loop flows;

+- b) Internal CNECs: a flow decomposition method is required to distinguish the internal flows from loop flows.
+The Power Flow Colouring (PFC) decomposition method3, which is based on a perfect-mixer principle and is consistent with the European zonal market model, will be used to allow for a complete partitioning of the power flow on each CNEC. - e) For a given CNEC, LF{calc} [%] is equal to the loop flow computed following paragraph d) of this Article divided by F{max} , which is the maximum admissible power. - f) The values determined according to point e) of this Article shall be compared with the threshold of acceptable level of the loop flows ($LF{accepted}$ [%]), which is defined for the different types of network elements as follows: - a) For cross zonal CNECs, the acceptable level of the loop flows shall be: